OmidS/PackManSample/README.md

 5) If you need to add more dependencies, repeat 3 and 4.

-6) Before running you code, to add dependencies to the MATLAB path, use the Package Manager object as follows:
+6) Before running your code (e.g. in a main.m script), to add dependencies to the MATLAB path, use the Package Manager object as follows:

 ```
 >> pm = installDeps;